 2006 Ford Escape Recalls

-On some front wheel drive hybrid vehicles, the intermediate shaft may not have been heat treated properly and may fracture.
+A shaft that transmits engine power to the wheels may fracture.
 If this happens, the transmission will be unable to transmit power to the wheels and hold the vehicle when shifted into park, which could result in a crash.
-Dealers will inspect the drivetrain intermediate shaft and replace it if necessary.
-The recall began October 23, 2006.
-The Ford recall number is 06S44.

 Please contact your Ford dealer.
 They will check to see if your specific vehicle is affected and advise you on what to do next.
 Always have your vehicle identification number (VIN) handy when you call.